navkar/TensorFlow/README.md

 Repeat similar steps for 2 item and 3 item sets.
 This concept will be explained in detail in the successive topics.

 ## Apriori Algorithm

 [Apriori Algorithm Wikipedia](https://en.wikipedia.org/wiki/Apriori_algorithm)

+* Apriori Algorithm is a very efficient mechanism for generating Association Rules.
+* The main objective of this algorithm is to determine all the possible rules that satisfy the required support and confidence constraints.

 ## Frequent Pattern Mining Algorithm